CUHKSZCHEN/FSML/README.md

 # FSML

-A machine learning project written in F#
+A machine learning project in F#

 ## Introduction